All you need to know about RNN

 Pre-Neural Network Solutions: N-gram Models

-An-gram is a chunk ofconsecutive words.
+An n\ n-gram is a chunk of nn consecutive words.

 The probability of the sentence is the product of the probabilities of the words, which can be collected from some large corpus.
 There are two main problems: